 18-5.
 Production Flight Testing of Aircraft Produced under a TC/PC.
 An SFP issued for production flight testing may be used by a manufacturer to meet the requirements of § 91.203 when operating new production aircraft for production flight testing, as provided in § 21.197.
 This permit may be used with any valid registration and is transferable from one aircraft to another.
 Normally, the permit is valid only for production flight testing.
-However, when deemed appropriate, the MIDO or Certificate Management Office (CMO) may allow both production flight testing and customer demonstration to be entered in block A of FAA Form 8130-7 as explained in paragraph 18-7 of this order.
+However, when deemed appropriate, the Integrated Certificate Management Division (ICMD) may allow both production flight testing and customer demonstration to be entered in block A of FAA Form 8130-7 as explained in paragraph 18-7 of this order.
 This paragraph provides policies and procedures concerning the issuance of aircraft produced under a TC/PC.
+For production flight testing LSA, refer to paragraph 18-6 of this order.
 For production flight testing an Unmanned Aircraft System (UAS), refer to FAA Order 8130.34.